-- A Student Lounge for studying, hanging out, and small gatherings in a queer-affirming space.
+- Two student lounges for studying, hanging out, and small gatherings in a queer-affirming space.
 The lounges feature a coffee/tea/cocoa station, snacks, games, couches, work table & chairs, and a resource shelf.

 - Computer lab with Pharos Print Station - The computer lab is supported by a gift from the David Bohnett Foundation to expand students' academic, research, and professional opportunities in a safe and affirming environment.
-It also offers discounted printing at $.03/page and a motor-assisted, adjustable-height desk and a computer with various software for those using adaptive technology.
+It offers discounted printing at $.03/page and includes a motor-assisted, adjustable-height desk and a computer with various software for those using adaptive technology.

 - A Library containing LGBTQ-related books, comics and magazines.
 Our LibraryThing site contains a listing of all of the titles available for lending.

 Accessibility at the Prism Center

 The Prism Center strives to develop accessible events, programs, and services.
 We use campus locations that have gender inclusive restrooms, elevators and wheelchair access whenever possible.
+Additional accommodations include: